Jim Bradley (politician): McGuinty government

 There was some speculation that Bradley would be re-appointed Minister of the Environment in McGuinty's government, but this did not occur.
 Instead, he was named Minister of Tourism and Recreation on October 23, 2003.
 He was also given ministerial responsibility for Seniors on June 29, 2005.
 On October 11, 2005, Bradley was also appointed to replace Dwight Duncan as Government House Leader, following Duncan's appointment as Minister of Finance.
-Bradley is also the province's wine secretary, as well as the minister responsible for the Greenbelt.
+Bradley was also the province's wine secretary, as well as the minister responsible for the Greenbelt.

 On October 30, 2007, Bradley was sworn in as Minister of Transportation in McGuinty's new cabinet.
 As Transportation Minister, Bradley supervised the introduction of an Ontario Enhanced driver's licenses to be used at Canada/US border crossings.
 He introduced legislation to merge GO Transit and Metrolinx.
 Enacted tougher penalties for drivers who have a BAC of .05 or higher.
 Mandated that all commercial trucks that operate in Ontario be equipped with speed limiters to ensure heavy trucks don't exceed 105 km/h.
 And in April 2009, it was announced that GO Transit would be expanded to the Niagara region, with bus service to Burlington in September and with weekend rail service to Toronto starting at the end of June.

 On January 18, 2010, Bradley moved to the position of Minister of Municipal Affairs and Housing.
 In August he was moved to the Ministry of Community Safety and Correctional Services.

 On October 20, 2011, Bradley moved to become Minister of Environment once again in the wake of the 2011 election that saw the previous Minister of Environment, John Wilkinson, defeated.